Hating Peter Tatchell

 Executive Producers ELTON JOHN & DAVID FURNISH

 This is a true story of how one man’s protest helped change society.
-Born into a violent, poverty-stricken, God-fearing family in the outer suburbs of Melbourne, Peter Tatchell moved to London as a young man and channeled many of his adverse childhood experiences into a life-long fight against tyranny, inequality, and injustice.
-Vilified by the British press and regularly bashed for his endeavours, Hating Peter Tatchell explores what has driven the controversial human rights campaigner to risk his life again and again by staging more than three thousand provocative acts of civil disobedience.
+Born into a violent, poverty-stricken, God-fearing family in the outer suburbs of Melbourne, Peter Tatchell moved to London as a young man and channeled many of his adverse childhood experiences into a lifelong fight against tyranny, inequality, and injustice.
+Vilified by the British press and regularly bashed for his endeavors, Hating Peter Tatchell explores what has driven the controversial human rights campaigner to risk his life again and again by staging more than three thousand provocative acts of civil disobedience.

-In an intimate interview with Peter, celebrated film actor and fellow gay rights activist Ian McKellen probes what has inspired, motivated, and fuelled Peter Tatchell’s six-decade assault on the prejudices of the British establishment and his long career fighting injustices across the globe.
+In an intimate interview with Peter, celebrated film actor and fellow gay rights activist, Ian McKellen, probes what has inspired, motivated, and fuelled Peter Tatchell’s six-decade assault on the prejudices of the British establishment and his long career fighting injustices across the globe.

 Peter’s journey begins in the anti-Vietnam War movement when he is just a teenager.
 To avoid compulsory conscription in what he believes is an unjust war, he sails from Australia to London and falls in with the Gay Liberation Front, helping to organise the UK’s first gay pride parade.

 Looking to shake up the establishment, in the early 1980s, Peter makes a move into the political mainstream by standing as a Labour candidate in the Bermondsey by-election.
 He finds himself embroiled in one of the most vicious and notoriously homophobic smear campaigns in British electoral history.
 When he loses the election, Peter vows to never play by the rules again.
 He’s tried playing by the rules.
 Now he’s going to break them.